farhannysf/apx_bot/README.md

 ### !serverconfig
 Assign or remove ArmA 3 servers on Battlemetrics to the bot.

+Assigned name must not include any space or special character.

 ###### `!serverconfig update [name] [battlemetrics id]`
 Assign a name to the respective server using Battlemetrics ID and save it to the bot.